In this post, we shall discuss about Large Cap Mutual Funds Meaning, Performance, Risk and other advantages/disadvantages.

-In general, companies with market capitalisation of Rs.1000 to 1500 crores or more are considered as large cap companies.
+In general, companies with market capitalisation of Rs.20,000 crores or more are considered as large cap companies.
 The volatility of large cap funds is less as compared with mid and small cap funds.

 Large-cap funds also reflect the state of the economy.
 Due to stable nature of funds, the returns offered by large cap funds are comparatively lower than mid and small cap funds.

 Why to invest in Large Cap Mutual Funds?

 The investment in large-cap funds implies that investment is made in top blue chip companies.
 As mentioned, it is considered as the stable investment.
 The stock of such blue chip companies is frequently tracked on different market indices.

 Mutual funds are meant for the long-term horizon.
 When you look at the returns offered by large-cap funds with the investment period of 10 to 15 years, it’s like more than 12% as cumulative returns.